kasra-hosseini/obspyDMT/README.rst

 **WARNING:** it can happen that obspyDMT does not find any event with the above command.
 This is due to the default values and the availability of the events at the time that you are testing the code.
 For customizing the request, refer to the next example.

 **Example 2:** by adding flags to the above command, one can change the default values and add/remove functionalities of the code.
-As an example, the following command shows how to get the info of all the events with event magnitude in the range of 6.6-8.0 occured after 2013-05-01 and before 2014-01-01:
+As an example, the following command shows how to get the info of all the events with event magnitude in the range of 6.6-8.0 occurred after 2013-05-01 and before 2014-01-01:

 ::